 I watch families play together, I watch as a woman unfolds wet laundry and hangs it up on an outside tree-like metal structure.
 The blocks are full but also empty.
 There are people on the sidewalks, on the lawns, cars are parked up and down the streets, but there are no cars moving.
 No one is driving.
 An eerie sense takes over and I realize we are being watched by the entire village.
 Everyone within ten blocks knows what is happening, knows our every move.
 That we are walking down their street.
 Calls must be going around, allegiances and deals of protection are being created and broken as we enter and exit each block.

-"A few years back, overseas, my unit was being over-run.
+"A few years back, overseas, my unit, the 52nd, was being over-run.
 Insurgents had us pinned on all sides," the soldier talks to no one in particular, but loud enough for us to hear.
 "We were dug in, in this old school building.
 I thought I was a goner.
 Made my last call home, said my first and last prayer to god, that kind of thing."
 He stops and looks back at Maron.
 "You know what happened?"

 "You all died?"
 Maron mutters through his teeth.